MiguelCastro3/Virtual-walking-stick/README.md

 **STEPS:**

-* Construction of the schematic circuit of the project, which included: Arduino, ultrasonic sensor, two types of alarms (audible and vibrating) and power supply
+* Construction of the schematic circuit of the project, which included: Arduino, ultrasonic sensor, two types of alarms (audible and vibrating) and power supply;
-* Arduino programming, in C ++, for signal processing and respective appropriate response
+* Arduino programming, in C ++, for signal processing and respective appropriate response;
-* Development of a prototype case to protect the entire circuit
+* Development of a prototype case to protect the entire circuit.

 **SCHEMATIC CIRCUIT:**
 ![Sem Título](https://user-images.githubusercontent.com/66881028/84805183-c67db280-affb-11ea-938a-ba4f84767e89.png)